 Get free weekly activities sent to your inbox.
 Sign up now.

-Step 6: Band practice: Now that you have spiffy new instruments, It’s time to practice your song!
+If your child has a favorite song, welcome them to use their homemade instruments to create the tune or rhythm.
 Experiment with playing the song loudly, softly, slowly, fast, super fast, and then back to loud again.
 Take inspiration from animal friends and play your song in the style of another creature.
 How would a gorilla, butterfly or cat sing and move to the song?
 If you watch the read-aloud of Noisy Frog Sing-Along, try out some frog sounds to add background vocals to your song.

-Step 8: Create a stage/performance space: Use paper or an old bed sheet and other art materials to create a colorful backdrop.
-If performing outside, use chalk to decorate your space or string colorful yarn or ribbon in your performance area.
+- Use paper or an old bed sheet and other art materials to create a colorful stage backdrop.

 - Be sure to capture the big moment and share photos and video on our free #OutdoorsAll4 Facebook group to inspire more music making.